pidcodes/pidcodes.github.com/1209/3336/index.md

 ---
 The Franky36 is 36 key compact handwired split keyboard.
 It uses RP2040-Zero controller and QMK firmware.

-Firmware uses QMK and can be found at the above source (will update QMK link when merged).
+Firmware uses QMK and can be found at the above source.
 Licensed as GPL2+.